junxit/us-congress-bills-117/metadata.md

 - 2022-11-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-199.
 - 2022-11-16 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-199.
 - 2022-11-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 550.
+- 2022-12-14 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7188; text: CR S7188)
+- 2022-12-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.